 The rest of this study is organized as follows.
-Section 2 presents the Schumpeterian model.
+Section 2 presents the heterogeneous-agent Schumpeterian growth model.
+Section 3 explores the effects of tax policy.
+Section 4 calibrates the model and explores its quantitative properties.
+The final section concludes.